Tualatin Academy @ Pacific University

 If approved into this program, high school students will register as non-degree-seeking and may enroll in one course per semester.
 Students may take up to a total of two university courses while you are in high school.
 Some high schools may grant graduation credit for courses taken in this program.

-Enrollment will be confirmed on the day prior to the start of a given semester.
+Enrollment will be confirmed a few days prior to the start of a given semester.
 Pacific University students have registration and enrollment priority.
 Certain courses are not available due to prerequisites, placement criteria, etc. Students must complete this application form for each semester they wish to participate.

 Forest Grove High School (FGHS) sophomores may participate to access 2nd-year World Languages courses; FGHS students may take more than two foreign language courses for credit.